-Jim Doblin has more than 40 years in broadcast journalism including television and radio reporting, anchoring, producing, editing, and a wide spectrum of Internet services.
+Jim Doblin has more than 40 years in the broadcast journalism industry including television and radio reporting, anchoring, producing, editing, and a wide spectrum of Internet services.
 Based in the Kansas City area, I serve clients worldwide and work with many of the top cameramen, sound techs, editors, and talent in the country.
-Contact me at +1
+Contact me

 I recently revisited some old haunting grounds and compared two of my favorite hot dog joints in Jersey.
 Now there are at least two or three more in the north Jersey area, but due to time constraints, I choose these two iconic places first.
 There will be other visists, rest assured.
 I compliment my photographer